dooooshi/AdminIdeomni/docs/mto/mto_1/business-rules.md

 - Immediate credit to team account upon validation
 - No payment for invalid products
 - Transaction recorded with unique ID
-- Reversible only by system admin with reason
+- Reversible only by manager with reason

 ### 4.4 Settlement History Benefits